-COMMENT A: The overall actuarial experience was less favorable than anticipated as shown on page B-3 primarily due to a recognized investment return of 5.6% compared to the assumed 7.5% and data corrections, offset by mortality and salary increases less than assumed.
-Market performance from 2010 to 2013 was smoothed over 4 years by the Board's use of an asset smoothing technique.
+COMMENT A: The overall actuarial experience was less favorable than anticipated as shown on page B-3.
+Recognized investment return rate of 7.5% matched the assumed 7.5%.
+Losses due to retired mortality, reserve transfers and low annuity withdrawal interest rates were greater than gains due to less than expected salary increases.
+Market performance from 2011 to 2014 was smoothed over 4 years by the Board's use of an asset smoothing technique.
 Unrecognized losses in investment return will put upward pressure on the City's contribution rate next year.
-As an indication of the magnitude, the contribution rate in this valuation would be approximately 26.89% of payroll plus expenses on a market value basis.